Breaking down the payroll ‘Brick Wall’

 The average payroll in our managed services has 26 reports to be checked, balanced and reviewed during each period to ensure payments are accurate.
-Our reports search for errors and make us aware of anomalies – but we need to find them, too.
+Our reports search for errors and make us aware of anomalies – but we need to find them too.
 We have to make decisions – sometimes those are unpopular.
-The last thing we want is for someone not to be paid correctly (flashbacks to those ‘phone calls may be motivation).
+The last thing we want is for someone not to be paid correctly.

 The ‘Brick Wall’

 With so much going on and so much to check, it can be easy to forget that there are other priorities – other things happening.
 If the payroll processes are so poor that we fail our customers, this is something we need to address.
 The committed payroll person will always be there to proactively reduce errors as much as possible but can be forgiven for feeling the pressure and the heat when that deadline looms.
 For some teams, there is a momentary sigh of relief once the magic button has been pressed to send payment to the bank.
 Yet, our process doesn’t end there.
 We simply get ready to start it all over again.

 How do we break down the payroll wall?

 In my opinion, the wall is currently only at waist height – (it previously stood ten feet tall).
 There is more that we can do, though: